youssefelghamour/sorting_algorithms/README.md

 # 0x1B.
 C - Sorting algorithms & Big O

 This repository contains the collaborative work of a group project undertaken by two students, Mahmoud Hammam and Youssef El Ghamour, as part of the ALX Software Engineering program.
-The project focuses on implementing various sorting algorithms and understanding their time complexities, emphasizing hands-on learning and practical application of the concepts taught in the program.
+The project focuses on implementing various sorting algorithms and understanding their time complexities.

 ## Objectives
 - Implementing different sorting algorithms